-Issues such as on-line abuse may be a greater issue when children are not in attendance at school and are engaging in learning remotely and may have limited supervision from parents/carers.
-Where remote learning takes place staff will take make a risk assessment and provide on-line guidance and support for parents and children to remain free from risk, exploitation, and grooming
+These include greater responsibilities to ensure children can access and use different media platforms safely (KCSiE 2023 paragraph142).
+If we have any children who are not in school and are engaging in learning remotely and may have limited supervision from parents/carers our school will provide on-line guidance and support for parents and children to remain free from risk, exploitation, grooming or radicalisation.

 Our school ethos demonstrates that the effective safeguarding of children can only be achieved by putting children at the centre of a system where we listen and hear what they say.
-Every individual within Woodborough Woods C of E VA School will play their part, including working with professionals from other agencies, particularly social workers, to meet the needs of our most vulnerable children and keep them safe.
+Every individual within Holly Primary will play their part, including working with professionals from other agencies, particularly social workers, to meet the needs of our most vulnerable children and keep them safe.
 We will take opportunities to teach children about important safeguarding issues in a way that is age appropriate.